 Rev. Rick met all the qualifications the Call committee was looking for in a candidate but one.
-He had not been ordained as a Lutheran pastor although his early roots are Lutheran.
+He had not been formally ordained as a Lutheran pastor although his early roots were Lutheran.

 He graduated from Philadelphia Biblical University in 1985 with a Bachelor of Science degree in Bible, Religion and Bethany Divinity College & Seminary with a Masters in Theology.
 He is currently working on his Doctor of Philosophy (Ph.D.), with Concentration in Christian Counseling.

-At a congregational meeting on November 9, 2014, with about two-thirds of our voting members present, we voted unanimously to call Rev. John Richard (Rick) Weidman Jr. as our Pastor.
+At a congregational meeting on November 9, 2014, with about two-thirds of our voting members present, we voted unanimously to call Rev. Rick Weidman Jr. as our Pastor.
 It was a two-year contract call, allowing Rev. Rick time to complete his study requirement with LCMC.

-Conversations with LCMC identified the differences from their requirements in Rev. Rick’s education, and he is working diligently with LCMC to complete his Lutheran pastoral requisites.
+Conversations with LCMC identified the differences from their requirements in Rev. Rick’s education, and he worked diligently with LCMC to complete his Lutheran pastoral requisites.

-At our church service on December 28, 2014, Rev. John Richard “Rick” Weidman was ordained and installed as our pastor by our former pastor, Rev. Marion C. Brazell, Pastor Emeritus of our church.
-We welcome Pastor Rick, wife Elaine, and son Charles to our Church Family.
+At our church service on December 28, 2014, Rev. Rick Weidman was ordained and installed as our pastor by our former pastor, Rev. Marion C. Brazell, Pastor Emeritus of our church.
+We welcomed Pastor Rick, wife Elaine, and son Charles to our Church Family.

-On Sunday, December 10, 2017, Pastor Rick received his official Certificate of Membership from LCMC and is now a rostered clergy member of LCMC.
+On Sunday, December 10, 2017, Pastor Rick received his official Certificate of Membership from LCMC and became a rostered clergy of LCMC.
 We were honored to have Dr. Mary Havens, Director of Lutheran Studies at Gordon Conwell Theological Seminary (Charleston campus) present Rick with his certificate and preach on this special occasion.

-Moving forward as a congregation, we intend and hope to follow the direction offered by the Gospels and the Holy Spirit.
+Moving forward as a congregation, we intend to follow the direction offered by the Gospels and the guidance of the Holy Spirit.
 We celebrate the birth and life of our Lord in peace.

 Praise The Lord!
 Amen.